Health Hazards

 Ultraviolet Light (UV)

-The main source of UV light, which can damage DNA, is the sun.
-This means that those who spend (or have spent) long times in strong sun (such as in the Mediterranean) are at greater risk of skin cancer.
 Even in Somerset, prolonged exposure for people who work outdoors, such as in construction or agriculture, can increase risk.
-Sun lamps and beds are a further source of UV, and can cause harm for regular users.
-Cancerdata reported that for 2020 the age standardized rate of skin cancer incidence in Somerset (23.9/100,000) was higher than England, but not significantly so.
+Sun lamps and beds are a further source of UV , and can cause harm for regular users.
+Cancerdata reported that for 2020 the age standardised rate of skin cancer incidence in Somerset (23.9/100,000) was higher than England, but not significantly so.
 This may reflect outdoor work, as described, and some elderly people who took overseas holidays in younger life.

 Asbestos

-The period 2018-20 showed an age-standardized rate of 66.2 deaths (from asbestos)/million in South West England for males, and 14.1 for females.
+The period 2018 to 2020 showed an age-standardised rate of 66.2 deaths (from asbestos)/million in South West England for males, and 14.1 for females.
 These are both slightly higher than the comparable England figures of 65.1 and 13.9 respectively.
 Asbestos has been the most serious work-related environmental hazard, particularly associated with those in the construction sector, and which can lead to mesothelioma and lung cancer.
 Asbestos has been banned in the UK since 1999, but was widely used in insulation until then.
 Rates of death, nationally, have risen over the last four decades but are now showing signs of levelling off, reflecting its absence from the workplace.
 There are no county level statistics.

 Vaccination

 Vaccination is a highly focused and effective Public Health intervention.
 Health professionals can use Making Every Contact Count (MECC) to ensure vaccine advice is delivered across the health system.
-Catch up programmes for all vaccines can target groups at risk of not being fully immunized.
+Catch up programmes for all vaccines can target groups at risk of not being fully immunised.

 Vaccination - MMR